prometheus/proposals/proposals/0074-new-labels-values-api.md

 The existing response format returns collections of strings which does not support additional record enrichment.

-Although the existing endpoints could be adapted to (optionally) return streaming/batched results, apply filtering and sorting, support pagination etc - these would all be significant internal functional changes to these endpoints.
+Although the existing endpoints could be adapted to (optionally) return streaming/batched results, apply filtering and sorting etc - these would all be significant internal functional changes to these endpoints.

 ### 3. Why do we need a 3rd endpoint specific to metric names - it's just a special case of \_*name*_?